top of page

 SUMMARY

-Over a 30-year career in higher education, publishing, criminal investigation, journalism, and the law, Seth Abramson (MA, MFA, JD, Ph.D.) has worked at Harvard University, Dartmouth College, Georgetown University, Wesleyan University, University of Iowa, University of Wisconsin at Madison, University of New Hampshire, the New Hampshire Institute of Art, the Institute of Art and Design at New England College, University Press of New England, the Committee for Public Counsel Services’ Boston Trial Unit, and the New Hampshire Public Defender’s Nashua Trial Unit.
+Over a 30-year career in higher education, publishing, criminal investigation, journalism, the arts, and the law, Seth Abramson (MA, MFA, JD, Ph.D.) has worked at Harvard University, Dartmouth College, Georgetown University, Wesleyan University, University of Iowa, University of Wisconsin at Madison, University of New Hampshire, the New Hampshire Institute of Art, the Institute of Art & Design at New England College, University Press of New England, the Committee for Public Counsel Services’ Boston Trial Unit, and the New Hampshire Public Defender’s Nashua Trial Unit.

 Before and after the Trump administration, Seth worked as a professional art critic and columnist, writing for such publications as the Washington Post, the Dallas Morning News, the Kansas City Star, the Seattle Times, The Economist, The Guardian, Boston Review, HuffPost, The Philadelphia Review of BooksIndiewire, and Poets & Writers.
 During the Trump administration, Seth was a regular contributor to CNN and the BBC as well as a Newsweek columnist.
 In 2018 he was named to the National Council for the Training of Journalists’ list of “most respected journalists” in the United States and United Kingdom—one of only nine freelancers so honored.

-He authors two substack publications ranked in the Top 20 worldwide in their subject categories: Proof (#15 in U.S. Politics) and Retro (#20 in History).
+He authors two substack publications ranked in the Top 25 worldwide in their subject categories: Proof (#23 in U.S. Politics) and Retro (#25 in History).

 FULL BIOGRAPHY